 It’s that time of year again when we look back and review our hobby year.
 You can find all the models I painted in 2023 in this post, as well as my reflections on the hobby, Tale of Painters, and my plans for the coming year.

 2024 is the second year in which I have taken content creation more seriously and I can now say: Tale of Painters is no longer just my hobby, but my side job.
 For you, that meant more reviews, videos and tutorials than ever before.
 Thank you for your support on Patreon, for using our affiliate links for your hobby purchases, and/or simply for liking, commenting, and sharing our posts.
 Without you, none of this would be possible.

-Thanks to Games Workshop, The Army Painter, Duncan Rhodes & Trans Atlantis Games, Redgrass Games, Vallejo, Chronicle Cards & all the other companies that provided us with review samples ahead of time.
-Also thanks to Ross from Fauxhammer for being such a great mentor, and last but not least, thanks to Garfy & our contributors for sticking with me!
+Thanks to Games Workshop, The Army Painter, Duncan Rhodes & Trans Atlantis Games, AK Interactive, Vallejo, Chronicle Cards & all the other companies that provided us with review samples ahead of time.
+Last but not least, thanks to Garfy & our contributors for sticking with me!